gzuuus/dvmcp/docs/dvmcp-spec.md

 ["p", "<provider-pubkey>"]
 ```

-### Tool Catalog Response (kind: 6600)

-The DVM MUST respond with a kind 6600 event that lists all available tools and their specifications:
+The DVM MUST respond with a kind 6600 event:

 ```json
 {